Deutsche Bundesbahn freight wagons

 The wagon is now on its wheels and has also had the buffers added.

 It became obvious over the next few days that the stakes, even laminated out of three layers would warp and also be brittle.
 I decided to strengthen them with a length of brass wire glued to the rear of the stakes with epoxy.
 A slot was cut into the inside of the wagon body and the wires pressed into this.
 When all the stakes had been strengthened I glued a strip of the card over the inside of the body to trap the wires in place.
-The epoxy on the rear of the stakes looks much teh same as the back of the real stakes so it is actually an improvement.
+The epoxy on the rear of the stakes looks much the same as the back of the real stakes so it is actually an improvement.

 The strengthening struts under the body were cut and bent from six pieces of rail profile soldered to each other and secured to the body using small pieces of copper clad paxolin.